The Iterated Self: You Are a Function, Not a Constant

 The Insight: P Is Mutable

-The central revelation of the Magician archetype is that P is not hardware.
-It is software.
-And software can be refactored.
+The central revelation of the Magician archetype is that P is not destiny.
+It can be revised through repeated updates under lived conditions.

-This is the function of the Conscious Fold described in Path of the Dragon: it is not just a choice; it is a meta-function that updates the processor itself.
+This is the function of the Conscious Fold: it is not just a choice; it is a meta-function that updates the processor itself.

 The equation of transformation looks like this: